jaannawaz/Sequence-Search-Tool/README.md

-## nucleotide sequence Search Tool
+## Nucleotide Sequence Search Tool

 A web application that allows users to perform BLAT searches on nucleotide sequences and retrieve gene information based on chromosome positions.